-Datalogger has been replaced on October 15, 2006 due to an interruption of data acquisition.
+The datalogger has been replaced on October 17, 2006.

 6.1.2 Quality issues

 Due to sensor freezing, in some cases wind speed and direction were recorded as 0 and 360, respectively, and, thus, considered bad.
 Sometimes, unusual high values were recorded and they were classified as bad.
 Due to slow melting of solid precipitation in the not-heated rain gauge, precipitation is sometimes recorded with delay in case of below-zero air temperature.
 Zero-precipitation is also recorded during snowfall if air temperature is below 0°C. All these data were considered dubious.
 There is a general tendency of the sensor to over-estimate relative humidity and to reach saturation conditions.